jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 The code examples includes details that are not presented in the UML class diagrams.
 Keep this in mind when comparing them.
 The implementation takes precedence over the design.

 I'm also fond of declaring attributes and methods as `final` when possible.
 Since the design features Template Method, I want to ensure that extending classes don't violate Template Method behaviors by overriding them, even if unintentionally.
+This becomes important later when composites and registries interact, and without `final`, subtle overrides would silently break acquisition semantics.

 ## Shape
 The contract is declared in Shape.